 Laying the groundwork for correcting body awareness involves understanding the body’s unconscious habits and the damage occurring.
 Chiropractic is highly effective for outlining what is happening with the help of radiological imaging and spinal curvature benchmarks.
 Once an individual begins to understand how their posture and spine health are being affected, they can make adjustments to combat this.
 This requires constant vigilance by the individual to actively realize and correct proprioception.

 Optimal Body Exercises

 Another example of optimal loading may include executing a series of motions/movements with the non-dominant side.
-The goal of optimal loading is to train the brain to balance the body in a healthier fashion, instead of reverting to a bad habit.
+The goal of optimal loading is to train the brain to balance the body in a healthier fashion instead of reverting to a bad habit.

 Ergonomics can also help correct dysfunctional proprioception.
 They can help to address specific defaults of the subconscious.
-For example, the positioning of a computer screen at the correct height and angle can improve the habit of turning or tilting the head.
+For example, positioning a computer screen at the correct height and angle can improve the habit of turning or tilting the head.
 Another example is utilizing custom foot orthotics to balance the feet and prevent pronation.
-A chiropractor can determine exactly where the ergonomic intervention will have a significant effect in correcting dysfunctional proprioception.
+A chiropractor can determine precisely where the ergonomic intervention will have a significant effect in correcting dysfunctional proprioception.

 Muscles get weaker with too much sitting

 The gluteal muscles, abdominal muscles, and legs become dormant when sitting.
 Sitting for extended periods day after day causes these muscles to begin to degenerate.
 Metabolism is linked with body composition.
 Having more muscle increases metabolism and helps the body burn more calories.